 Apply for several loans

 Plan on applying for up to 3 or 4 different private loans.
 Research shows that it pays to compare, because both interest rates and fees can vary based on your and your co-borrower's credit scores.
 Please note, however, that applying for more than one loan can negatively impact your credit score if you never follow through with borrowing.
-When "rate shopping," if you complete at least one of the loan application processes within 30 days, the inquiries will not affect your score.
+When "rate shopping," the rule of thumb is that, if you complete at least one of the loan application processes within 30 days, the inquiries will not affect your score.

 Finish applying with the lender